Companion to the Dean Wolfe YouTube channel | Album Reviews, Articles & Insights

 By Dean Wolfe (Prog dog Media) [album released 2022]

-The band is firmly rooted in sophisticated prog pop rock.
+Esthesis is firmly rooted in sophisticated prog pop rock.
 Aurélien Goude’s vocals are laid-back yet constantly reaching—not in a strained way, but with a searching, introspective quality, as if he’s a singer in pursuit of answers.
 Mathilde Collet adds beautifully complementary vocals on several tracks, helping to shape the band’s distinct and nuanced sound.

 Compositionally, the album is broad and expansive, with little repetition and a willingness to wander down long, winding corridors of sound.
 While it does rock out at times for emphasis, the overall vibe is laid-back—in a cool, deliberate way.
-That’s where I draw the connection between prog and noir: the music often feels wrapped in a smoky mystery, like it’s unfolding in shadows.
+That’s where I draw the connection between prog and noir: the music often feels wrapped in a smoky mystery, like it’s unfolding in the shadows.

 There’s some truly mature and memorable songwriting on display here, supported by superb arrangements and rich jazz-influenced chord progressions.
 The band isn't bound by predictable verse-chorus structures; instead, the songs unfold in expansive, often unexpected ways.
 Much of the music is piano-centric, with tasteful and layered use of synths and textures that complement the core beautifully.
 Trevor Horn would absolutely love this band—in fact, he’d be the perfect producer for them.